 The Doctor of Physical Therapy is typically a 3-year program that includes an internship and various clinical education opportunities.
 In required classes, students learn about popular ways to promote healthy lifestyles; they also study medical screening techniques and pharmaceuticals.
 Other required courses include anatomy and physiology, physical movement and how to work with patients of all ages.

 Massage therapists need an associate's degree and most states require massage therapists to be licensed.
 Physical therapists need to complete a doctor of physical therapy degree and must be licensed.
-The BLS predicts strong job growth in both of these fields from 2014-2024, with jobs for massage therapists increasing by 22% and a 34% increase in jobs for physical therapists.
+The BLS predicts strong job growth in both of these fields from 2018-2028, with a 22% increase in jobs for both physical therapists and massage therapists.